shamadee/wasm-init/Readme.md

 wasm-init abstracts the WebAssembly setup and compile process and aims to dramatically simplify the development workflow.

 This package requires that you have [**Emscripten**](https://github.com/juj/emsdk.git) installed on your machine.
-You can get like so:
+You can get it like so:
 ```
 git clone https://github.com/juj/emsdk.git
 cd emsdk